Cisco Systems, Inc.: Why CSCO Stock is Great Income Investment?

 But if you’re looking for a solid investment which provides you with decent growth over the long term, then you should definitely consider CSCO stock.
 Cisco is one of those companies that allows investors to benefit from their slow and steady growth.
 The company has shown that it can protect its markets from competitive pressures in the long run.

-Warren Buffet, the world’s most successful income investor, has coined the term “moat” for such businesses.
+Warren Buffett, the world’s most successful income investor, has coined the term “moat” for such businesses.
 These companies have the power to build, fortify, and generate success from well-known brands that make it difficult for competitors to match.
 International Business Machines Corp.
 (NYSE:IBM), The Coca-Cola Co (NYSE:KO), and Procter & Gamble Co (NYSE:PG) are some of his investments that fit into this model.

 I think Cisco, too, has a good economic moat, and it has grown its market share slowly by venturing into new growth opportunities, including network security, mobile, cloud computing, and the “Internet of Things.”